 - Reduce the heat to medium-low and gently simmer for 20 minutes or until the broccoli is tender.
 Season with sea salt and freshly cracked pepper.

-- Using a handheld/stick blender, blend the soup until it has a thick a chunky texture.
+- Using a handheld/stick blender, blend the soup until it has a thick and chunky texture.

 - Ladle the soup into serving bowls, then top with the smoked rainbow trout flakes, a sprinkle of toasted seeds and a sprinkling of lemon zest.
 Serve hot.